henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 Click on individual stages in the `Deploy` pipeline to inspect them in detail.

-* In `Configuration` stage, we use `version tag` to trigger the pipeline.
-Every time the version is changed on the image, the pipeline is automatically triggered.
+* In `Configuration` stage, you use `version tag` to trigger the pipeline.
+Every time the version tag is changed on the image, the pipeline is automatically triggered.
 * `Deploy` stages are Kubernetes Deployments, with Services and Ingresses created in the previous section..
-* For `Test` stages, we do a simple `curl` to our web-server app and ensure liveness.
+* For `Test` stages, you do a simple `curl` to the `myapp` web application and ensure liveness.
-* `Deploy to Production?` is a manual judgement stage.
+* `Deploy to Production?` is a manual judgement stage prompting a human if its allowed to proceed.
+* After the manual judgement stage, `myapp` is deployed to production.

 Run the pipeline manually from the GUI.
 Clink on **Pipeline** link, and then the **Start Manual Execution** button.
-Select the **Deploy** pipeline from the dropdown and **v1.0.0**.
+Select the **Deploy** pipeline from the dropdown and version tag **v1.0.0**.

 <img src="diagrams/spin-manual.png">